 - Participate in required child protection assessments.

 - Contribute to situation analysis and participate actively in developing a child protection strategy.

 Coordination and Representation:

-- Build and maintain strong partnerships with key counterparts in the community (children, caregivers, community leaders, service providers such as government authorities and NGOs) and with WCUK colleagues
+- Build and maintain strong partnerships with key counterparts in the community (children, caregivers, community leaders, service providers such as government authorities and NGOs) and with SCI colleagues.

-- Coordinate all case management processes within WCUK and with partners
+- Coordinate all case management processes within SCI and with partners.

-- Adhere to and promote WCUK Code of Conduct, Child Safeguarding Policy and values, both inside and outside of the workplace
+- Adhere to and promote SCI Code of Conduct, Child Safeguarding Policy and values, both inside and outside of the workplace.

-- With Coordinate from Child Protection Officer , Plan and implement case management program activities ensuring that delays and constraints are documented and solutions identified with from CP Officer .
+- Plan and implement case management program activities ensuring that delays and constraints are documented and solutions identified.

-- Prepare progress reports with statistical and narrative information on identification, active caseload, closing of cases and any other activities; ensure that reports are timely, of high quality and serve to inform management decisions; for specific events/trainings falling within the scope of responsibilities, ensure that a separate event/training report is submitted with support from CP Officer .
+- Prepare progress reports with statistical and narrative information on identification, active caseload, closing of cases and any other activities; ensure that reports are timely, of high quality and serve to inform management decisions; for specific events/trainings falling within the scope of responsibilities, ensure that a separate event/training report is submitted Specific.

 - Identify vulnerable, at-risk children; work with different stakeholders to obtain referrals.